-In this blog, we take an in-depth look at grid-tied solar systems.
-These are solar power systems that are connected to the electricity grid — and work without any battery backup equipment.
+Grid-tied systems are solar power setups that are connected to the electricity grid — and work without any battery backup equipment.

-A quick note: This type of system is also known by many other names, such as ‘on-grid,’ ‘grid-connect(ed),’ ‘grid-intertied’ and ‘grid-direct’ solar systems.
+A quick note: this type of solar panel system is known by many names, such as ‘on-grid,’ ‘grid-connect(ed),’ ‘grid-intertied’ and ‘grid-direct.’
 They all refer to the same thing.

 It also means that the house doesn’t run out of power.
 When the solar panels aren’t producing enough electricity, the system can import the shortfall from the grid.

 A grid-tied system’s two-way relationship with the grid offers homeowners a major benefit: they can use it to take advantage of net metering.

 Where available, net metering lets homeowners earn bill credits for every watt of excess solar energy they send back to the grid.
 These payments allow the homeowner to dramatically reduce, or even eliminate, their utility usage charges.

 The two-minute video below demonstrates how a grid-tied solar system works for a typical family home.